Step-By-Step Solution to Help Your Child Develop a Positive Homework Habit

 Doing homework is one of the things children just hate to do.
 Most of the time, they put off finishing their homework because they think it’s a tiresome task that will take them hours to finish.
 Kids naturally want to have fun; they will choose playing games over doing tedious assignments any day.
 Many things compete for their attention, from TV shows and video games to mobile phones and Internet.
 To the eyes of children, there are numerous other more interesting things than homework.
 Their idea of fun is not racking their brains over math problems or spelling assignments.

 As a parent, your role is crucial in shaping your child’s study and homework habits.
 You’d want him to develop good study habits and do his homework diligently.
+You’d want him to get creative and innovative in his activities.
+Speaking of which, you can accomplish that if you check out these 10 Ways Parents Can Encourage Creativity in Kids at Home.
 However, constantly punishing, nagging. or arguing with your stubborn kid rarely works for long term, and such methods only cause more resistance, whining, and complaints.
 Follow the steps below to set up a homework routine and encourage your kid to finish his assignments satisfactorily every time.

 Step 1: Establish a homework routine on the first day of school